 If English is not your first language, you will need to provide evidence that you can understand English to a satisfactory level.
 English language requirements for this course are normally:

-- IELTS (academic) 6.5 overall with a minimum of 5.5 in each component, or equivalent.
+- IELTS (Academic) 6.5 with a minimum of 5.5 in each component of writing, speaking, listening and reading, or equivalent.

 View further information about our English language requirements.

 A number of pre-sessional English and preparatory programmes are offered through our partner institution, Bournemouth University International College, and will get you ready for study at BU at the appropriate level.

 You can also find further details of the international qualifications we accept, and what level of study they apply to, on our postgraduate entry requirements page.